 Your house will smell amazing!

-Then let cool and add frosting!
+Then let cool a little and add frosting!

 Some in my family ate lots of them without frosting but I love the cream cheese frosting!